What is Petite Sirloin (+ Learn How to Cook It Like a Pro)

 The best way to make petit sirloin steak tender is by tenderizing it.
 The popular methods of tenderizing are below.

 1. Marinating: Marinating the steak for at least 30 minutes before cooking can help tenderize the meat.
-Use a mixture of acidic ingredients like citrus juice, vinegar, or wine, combined with oil and herbs or spices.
+Use acidic ingredients like citrus juice, vinegar, or wine combined with oil, herbs, or spices.

 2. Dry Brining: Sprinkle salt on both sides of the steak and let it sit in the refrigerator for a couple of hours, or overnight if possible.
 This dry brining method helps to break down proteins and tenderize the meat.